 The important point here is that these brands achieved more sustainable outcomes by designing for success.
 To do this, brands need to think differently.
 Here are our top five tips for designing for success.

 - Think beyond the Actives.
 They make up 29% of the global population – a significant minority, but there are many others willing to change who need to be personally motivated and rewarded for engaging in more sustainable outcomes.

-- Use behavioural science inspired research approaches to identify the limiting beliefs that hold people back when it comes to more sustainable outcomes.
-We often see in our research, that faulty beliefs and expectations are the strongest barriers to behaviour change.
+- Use behavioral science inspired research approaches to identify the limiting beliefs that hold people back when it comes to more sustainable outcomes.
+We often see in our research, that faulty beliefs and expectations are the strongest barriers to behavior change.
 Seek out these beliefs early and design with them in mind.
-One example involved the design of a product using the waste materials from the Cacao plant in a new snack; the team recognised early that people had certain expectations around a chocolate taste and texture so with that knowledge could design a product to delight rather than be met with limiting expectations.
+One example involved the design of a product using the waste materials from the Cacao plant in a new snack; the team recognized early that people had certain expectations around a chocolate taste and texture so with that knowledge could design a product to delight rather than be met with limiting expectations.
 Use techniques like forensic interviewing, honesty priming and search and social to uncover these implicit beliefs.

 - Focus on removing the frictions through the design of your product; chose to provide either additional benefits or a better or different experience and don’t make the mistake of thinking that people will sacrifice the fundamental benefits the product needs to deliver.

 - Understand the fuels that will unlock the value-action gap.
 The Believers, Considerers and Dismissers all have a value-action gap that can be reduced by products that speak directly to their specific motivations.
-Believers, who are more socially oriented, are more likely to change behaviour through social norms because they are externally validated.
+Believers, who are more socially oriented, are more likely to change behavior through social norms because they are externally validated.
 For the Considerers and Dismissers focus on sustainability as a gift.